 Everyone has different reasons for freelancing.
 From experience, the most fruitful freelancers are the ones that pursue their passions.
 Most testimonial stories about successful soloprenuers start with a self-motivated cause.
 For example, a mother wanting to create a soap for her sensitive skinned child.
 She creates her own formula and sells it for $24 a pop.
-Money was never her intention for starting.
-Finding solutions, and helping others is what drove her to succeed.
+Money was never her intention of starting.
+Finding solutions, by helping others is what drove her to succeed.

 “I never dreamed about success.
 I worked for it.”Estee Lauder

 In regards to my case, I wanted to tell the story of motherhood.
 I started this blog as a way to speak to mothers that needed encouragement.
 I thought if I shared my viewpoints, I could provide a sense of comfort to those roughing it through diapers, and toddler tantrums.
 As time progressed, I increased my writing ability and eventually landed my first client.
 (There is something about great SEO and word control that naturally attracts others.)

 Moreover, reasons people work for themselves as freelancers include: